luca-bassoricci/gitlab/doc/user/group/value_stream_analytics/index.md

 selected stage finished for the given item.

 NOTE:
-In GitLab 13.9 and later, metrics are calculated based on when the deployment was finished.
+In GitLab 13.9 and later, deployment frequency metrics are calculated based on when the deployment was finished.
-In GitLab 13.8 and earlier, metrics are calculated based on when the deployment was created.
+In GitLab 13.8 and earlier, deployment frequency metrics are calculated based on when the deployment was created.

 ### How value stream analytics aggregates data